sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 Docs: provide a link to the updated docs

+### Access code context while staying within the developer workflow
+Top used extensions, including code navigation, git-extras, open-in-editor, and search-exports, are now part of the core functionality.
+These enhancements provide developers code context while staying in the flow within their preferred tools.
+Additionally, the current Sourcegraph extensions framework will be deprecated so that we can make way for a new model that allows a deeper integration throughout our entire code intelligence platform.
+Please note, these changes do not impact our IDE extensions.

+Media: provide a screenshot, gif, or video to help support the copy

+[Integrations]

+Docs: provide a link to the updated docs
 ##### 🏗️ High-leverage ways to improve your entire codebase

 - Run batch changes server side